Thinker: Learning to Plan and Act: Algorithm

+The tree representation is designed to simplify various planning procedures.
+In searching, the base policy and visit count help the identification of promising, yet unvisited rollouts.
+In evaluation, rather than simulating until a terminal state, value estimates can be utilized to assess the potential of a given state.
+In summarization, mean and maximum rollout returns consolidate the outcomes for the current node.
+Finally, in execution, the hints at the root node provide a compact summary of all rollouts.
+Compared to the concatenated predicted states, which have a dimension of $K|\mathcal{S}|$, the tree representation, typically with fewer than 100 dimensions, is much easier to learn from.

-Even without memory, the agent can perform various common planning algorithms, such as $n$-step exhaustive search and MCTS, due to the auxiliary statistics provided by the augmented MDP.
-However, the inclusion of only two nodes' statistics turns the problem into a partially observable MDP.
-Therefore, using an agent with memory, such as an actor-critic algorithm with an RNN, may allow learning planning algorithms beyond these basic approaches.
+The tree representation enables an agent to execute various common planning algorithms, such as $n$-step exhaustive search and MCTS, without requiring memory.
+Employing an agent with memory, such as an actor-critic algorithm with an RNN, may facilitate learning a broader class of planning algorithms, as the agent can access previous node representations.
+In principle, an agent with memory can learn to compute the hints or other ways of summarizing rollouts by itself.